 The risk premium on the Markit CDX North American High Yield Index increased 5.9 basis points to 505.8 basis points, according to prices compiled by Bloomberg.

 Credit swaps protecting against losses on the debt of Dean Foods Co.
-(DF) dropped 51.1 basis points to 348.9 basis points as of 4:30 p.m. in New York, according to data provider CMA, which is owned by McGraw-Hill Cos. and compiles prices quoted by dealers in the privately negotiated market.
+(DF:US) dropped 51.1 basis points to 348.9 basis points as of 4:30 p.m. in New York, according to data provider CMA, which is owned by McGraw-Hill Cos. and compiles prices quoted by dealers in the privately negotiated market.

 The Dallas, Texas-based company agreed to sell its Morningstar Foods unit for $1.45 billion to Saputo Inc. (SAP), Canada’s largest dairy processor.
 Chief Executive Officer Gregg Tanner said Dean Foods will “use substantially all of the net proceeds from the sale to significantly reduce outstanding debt, resulting in a stronger balance sheet and increased flexibility to execute against our strategies for our core dairy business,” according to a statement distributed by PR Newswire today.